MCR2ZY/Computagene_BioInfo/README.md

-#Name algoritm
+# Name algoritm

-## Algoritm Genetic for Search u protein in mRNA sequence in file.txt.
+## Algoritm Genetic for Search protein in mRNA sequence in file.txt.

 ### Implementation